louzuniga/vent-about-cancer-react/README.md

   - Do you have a story to share?
 - Within the user profile page
   - User can honor a victim of cancer and their story
-  - User can have vent right on the profile page
+  - User can vent by posting anything right on their profile page
   - User has the option of deleting their profile
 - User can vent out on the main posts page
 - User can delete anything he/she posts